 The supply of a product is inversely affected by the prices of production factors.
-The changes in the construction cost inputs may help us reveal one determinant of construction production.
-The two main cost parameters of construction products are labour and material.
-In this section, we provide a detailed analysis of the hourly labour cost indices for the construction sector and the overall economy between 2009 and 2020 as well as the construction material price index and the PPI between 1994 and 2020.
-The data for the hourly labour cost indices has been obtained from TurkStat and it is adjusted to real values using the PPI.
+The changes in the construction cost inputs may reveal a determinant of construction production.
+The two main cost parameters of construction products were labour and material.
+In this section, a detailed analysis of the hourly labour cost indices for the construction sector and the overall economy between 2009 and 2020 as well as the construction material price index and the PPI between 1994 and 2020 is provided.
+The data for the hourly labour cost indices was obtained from TurkStat and adjusted to real values using the PPI.
 The time series of the hourly labour cost indices for the construction sector and the overall economy between 2009 and 2020 are presented in Figure 1.